-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
+- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - The calendar year deductible is \$350 per person regardless of enrollment tier and will not exceed more than \$700 combined per Self Plus One or \$700 combined for Self Plus Family. - Be sure to read Section 4, Your costs for covered services, for valuable information about how costsharing works.
 Also, read Section 9 about coordinating benefits with other coverage, including with Medicare. - We will provide medical review criteria or reasons for treatment plan denials to enrollees, members or providers upon request or as otherwise required. - OPM will base its review of disputes about treatment plans on the treatment plan's clinical appropriateness.
 OPM will generally not order us to pay or provide one clinically appropriate treatment plan in favor of another.

+treatment plan in lavor of another.

+Benefit Description You pay

+Professional services

-deather plan in lavor of another.
-Benefit Description You Pay Professional services Standard Option When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
-Your cost sharing responsibilities are no greater than for other illnesses or conditions.
+When part of a treatment plan we approve, we cover professional services by licensed professional mental health and substance abuse practitioners when acting within the scope of their license, such as psychiatrists, psychologists, clinical social workers, licensed professional counselors, or marriage and family therapists.
+Your cost-sharing responsibilities are no greater than for other illnesses or conditions.

 Diagnosis and treatment of psychiatric conditions, mental illness, or mental disorders.
-Services include: Primary Care Physician: \$20 Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy
+Services include: Diagnostic evaluation Crisis intervention and stabilization for acute episodes Medication evaluation and management (pharmacotherapy) Psychological and neuropsychological testing necessary to determine the appropriate psychiatric treatment Treatment and counseling (including individual or group therapy visits) Diagnosis and treatment of alcoholism and drug abuse, including detoxification, treatment and counseling Professional charges for intensive outpatient treatment in a provider's office or other professional setting Electroconvulsive therapy \$20 copayment per office visit copay After satisfying the annual deductible, 20% coinsurance of our Plan allowance per covered inpatient admission After satisfying the annual deductible, 20% coinsurance of our Plan allowance per outpatient admission

-Benefit Description You Pay Diagnostics Standard Option Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner Primary Care Physician: \$20 Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility Inpatient hospital or other covered facility Standard Option Inpatient services provided and billed by a hospital or other covered facility Nothing Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility Standard Option Outpatient services provided and billed by a hospital or other covered facility Nothing Services in approved treatment programs, such as partial hospitalization, half-way house, residential treatment, full-day hospitalization, or facility-based intensive outpatient treatment
+Benefit Description You pay Diagnostics Outpatient diagnostic tests provided and billed by a licensed mental health and substance abuse practitioner After satisfying the annual deductible, 20% coinsurance of our Plan allowance Outpatient diagnostic tests provided and billed by a laboratory, hospital or other covered facility Inpatient diagnostic tests provided and billed by a hospital or other covered facility • MRI, CAT Scans and PET Scans Inpatient hospital or other covered facility Inpatient services provided and billed by a hospital or other covered facility After satisfying the annual deductible, 20% coinsurance of our Plan allowance per admission Room and board, such as semiprivate or intensive accommodations, general nursing care, meals and special diets, and other hospital services Outpatient hospital or other covered facility Outpatient services provided and billed by a hospital or other covered facility After satisfying the annual deductible, 20% coinsurance of our Plan allowance Services in approved treatment programs, such as partial hospitalization, full-day hospitalization, or facility-based intensive outpatient treatment Not covered Care and services from non-Plan providers unless pre-authorized by the Plan prior to receiving the services.
+All charges

-Section 5(f) Prescription drug benefits
+Section 5(f).
+Prescription drug benefits